Alex Call Player Props: Nationals vs. Mets

 Alex Call At The Plate

-- In 26.6% of his games this year, Call has had at least one RBI.
-He's picked up more than one in 11.4% and driven in three or more of his team's runs in one contest.
+- In 21 games this year (26.3%), Call has picked up an RBI, and in nine of those games (11.3%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 25 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.